Discrimination & Discriminatory Harassment

 If discrimination and/or harassment occur, Wenatchee Valley College will take immediate and appropriate steps to end the discrimination or harassment and implement an action plan to reduce the likelihood that such discrimination or harassment will occur again.
 The judgment and common sense of administrators and instructors are important elements of any response.
 However, the college is responsible for taking all reasonable steps to ensure a safe learning and work environment.

-Sexual harassment is addressed separately in the college’s sexual harassment/Title IX policy 000.340 and 1000.340, sexual harassment Title IX procedure.
+Sex discrimination is addressed separately in the college’s sex discrimination/Title IX investigation policy 000.340 and 1000.340, sex discrimination/Title IX investigation procedure.

 A. DEFINITIONS